 Thus, a lot of the work done within the field of addiction can be quite helpful with this kind of self-harming.
 Such as identifying triggers; finding a replacement; creating a healthy rewards system; and creating a reduction plan rather than going cold turkey, can, in some cases, make it easier to recover.

 This addiction comparison approach for self-harming can also make it easier to explain it to those who don’t understand self-harming.

-Furthermore, self-harming, in general, isn’t something you can try and force someone to stop doing, it is only something that you can try to talk to the person about in a caring empathetic manner to try and help them change this behaviour of their own accord.
+Furthermore, self-harming, in general, isn’t something you can try to force someone to stop doing, it is only something that you can try to talk to the person about in a caring, empathetic manner to try and help them change this behaviour of their own accord.